Medical Informatics · Computational Psychiatry · Human-Machine Interaction

 The Human Condition

 When I first made this piece, I intended for it to depict the secure attachment from attachment style theory.
-Sturdy geometric stability that feels like peace.
-But look at it long enough and it expands.
-It becomes the tale of the human condition: trying to exist in a universe that keeps widening, keeps complicating, keeps arriving faster than we can integrate it.
+Sturdy geometric stability that begets peace in spite of cosmic uncertainty.
+But look at it long enough, it expands.
+It becomes the fragmented tale of the human condition: trying to exist in a world that keeps widening, keeps proliferating and moving faster than we can integrate it.
 Most of what governs our daily life is mental.
 Our minds, but also the inherited structures of other minds and circumstances that surround us.

 Machine learning, utilized correctly, lets us do exactly this at scale.
-Ultimately the goal is prevention, or at the very least, more accurate and faster detection that don't further mystify what's already mysterious.
+Ultimately the goal is prevention, or at the very least, more accurate and faster detection that doesn't further mystify what's already mysterious.